ray-project/ray/doc/source/data/consuming-datastreams.rst

 A limited set of rows can be retrieved from a ``Datastream`` via the :meth:`ds.take() <ray.data.Datastream.take>` or :meth:`ds.take_batch() <ray.data.Datastream.take_batch>` APIs, and :meth:`ds.show() <ray.data.Datastream.show>`, for printing a limited set of rows.
 These methods are convenient for quickly inspecting a subset (prefix) of rows.
-They have the benefit that, if used right after reading, they will only trigger more files to be read if needed to retrieve rows from that file; if inspecting a small prefix of rows, often only the first file will need to be read.

 .. literalinclude:: ./doc_code/consuming_datastreams.py
   :language: python